MSD Animal Health Modern Slavery Statement 2025

 Our Supply Chain

-Supplier Selection: Striving to select suppliers that are socially responsible and who share our company’s commitments to ethics and legally compliant business practices.
+Supplier Selection: Striving to select suppliers that are socially responsible and who share our company’s commitment to ethics and legally compliant business practices.
 Our goal is to obtain services, goods, active ingredients, components, finished goods or other products in a way that is lawful and fair.

 Expectations: Communicating our expectations of suppliers, including those related to child labour, forced labour, modern slavery and human trafficking.
 We use our Business Partner Code of Conduct (BPCC) to communicate our expectations.
 It has been translated for all countries in which we operate and is posted on our company website.

 Auditing: Performing Labour & Human Rights (LHR) audits at select supplier facilities to seek assurance and verification of their conformance with our company’s expectations, and by working with them to address identified non-conformities revealed by audits.
-We use independent social audit firms to perform announced LHR audits on our behalf.
+We use independent social audit firms to perform announced on-site LHR audits on our behalf.

 Grievance Mechanisms: Maintaining grievance mechanisms accessible to external stakeholders (including suppliers and other business partners) to allow the reporting of concerns, including any related to modern slavery.
 We expect our suppliers and other business partners to establish their own grievance mechanism to enable the reporting of concerns.